James C. McConville

-James Charles McConville (born March 16, 1959) is a United States Army general who serves as the 40th and current chief of staff of the Army.
-He previously served as the 36th vice chief of staff of the Army from June 16, 2017 to July 26, 2019.
+James Charles McConville (born 16 March 1959) is a retired four-star United States Army general who served as the 40th chief of staff of the Army from 2019 to 2023.
+He previously served as the 36th vice chief of staff of the Army from 2017 to 2019.
 Prior to that, he served as the Army's Deputy Chief of Staff for Personnel (G1).
-He assumed his current assignment on August 9, 2019.

 Early life and education

 McConville was born and raised in the Merrymount neighborhood of Quincy, Massachusetts, near Boston.
 He graduated from Archbishop Williams High School in Braintree and then attended the United States Military Academy where he was commissioned as an Infantry officer in the United States Army after his graduation in 1981.
 He earned a Bachelor of Science degree from the United States Military Academy, a Master of Science degree in Aerospace Engineering from Georgia Institute of Technology, and was a 2002 National Security Fellow at Harvard University.